Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/migrationGuides.md

 In version 12 we also support asynchronous APIs.

 ## Converting Core Classes
-<= 2.X synchronous classes have been replaced, as well as new asynchronous counterparts added.
+<= 2.X synchronous classes have been replaced.
+New asynchronous counterparts added.

 | <= 2.X Classes (Clients)  | V12 Clients | NEW Asynchronous clients |
 |---:|---:|---:|